axelvaldez/radical-companies/_posts/foundation/2023-02-19-decentralized-decision-making.markdown

  <p>Again, they fail to meet expectations, too.
 Perhaps the chief strategist didn&rsquo;t know what he was doing but having drunk from the power cup, he could not put it down.</p>

 <h1>Yet Another Team and… Success!</h1>
  <p>Then another team takes over.
 This time they talk among themselves only to discover that there are at least two people that they should listen to.
-You wouldn&rsquo;t know unless you ask, but, as part of their conversation, they asked!</p> <p>They then run through a Trust Agreement, and, as a result, end up agreeing to an Explicit Alignment.</p>
+You wouldn&rsquo;t know unless you ask, but, as part of their conversation, they asked!</p> <p>They then run through an Explicit Relationship, and, as a result, end up agreeing to an Explicit Alignment.</p>
  <p>The two strategists are not that far apart and end up working as a team, with everybody&rsquo;s support and participation.</p>
  <p>This time, the project meets expectations.</p>